expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 title: Battery
 ---

-This unimodule provides battery information for the physical device, as well as corresponding event listeners.
+Provides battery information for the physical device, as well as corresponding event listeners.

 ## Installation